top of page

 Lower Milford Supervisor

-The proposed Geryville Materials quarry seems to be an item of interest in the upcoming election.
+The proposed Geryville Materials quarry is a crucial issue in the upcoming November 4 election.

-Proficient in all things Township, Ellen has worked for 21 years to protect the welfare of the residents of Lower Milford, researching the detrimental changes a quarry would have on our Township.
+Proficient in all things Township, Ellen has worked for 21 years to protect the welfare of the residents of Lower Milford, researching the detrimental changes a quarry would have on our residents lives.

-This website will explore the testimony presented over the course of the many hearings and challenges by the quarry.
-It will also dispel candy coated falsehoods concerning the benefits a quarry would provide.
+This website will explore the facts presented in testimony over the course of the many hearings and challenges by the quarry, and the hazards the quarry would pose to ALL residents.

-I humbly ask for your write-in vote to follow through to conclusion, the most destructive assault on our Township in its history.
 This would be my second term as your Township Supervisor.
 My name is familiar since I have been involved with our local government as Township Manager, Volunteer and now first term Supervisor.
 As former Manager, I understand the limitations our state legislators place upon Townships.
-Our ability to set our own course is quite limited, however, not impossible.
+Our ability to set our own course is quite limited, however, it is not impossible.

 Most of our residents are aware that an application to our Township and PA Dept. of Environmental Protection has been made and revised several times over the past 21 years, to establish a stone quarry with an asphalt plant and a concrete plant.
-With the major Turnpike 476 widening project along with several other major road projects, it has become known that the quarry applicant wants, “to make another run at it.”
+With the major Turnpike I-476 widening project along with several other major road projects, it has become known that the quarry applicant wants, “to make another run at it.”
 Meaning, try to push the application through the Lower Milford Board of Supervisors.
-With a quarry located within our township, the quarry owners/operators would have a very lucrative advantage when bidding for the contract to supply materials.
+With a quarry located within our township, the quarry owners/operators would have a very lucrative advantage when bidding for the contract to supply materials due to Limeport Pike heading straight for I-78, Route 309 and the PA Turnpike Northeast Extension I-476.

 The Proposed Quarry